ICE struggles to vet recruits amid US immigration enforcement push, internal email shows

 DHS said in late January that the lower hiring figures in the federal database were due to a lag in federal reporting.

-An administration official said White House Deputy Chief of Staff Stephen Miller last year pushed hard on conference calls for ICE to hit aggressive hiring goals before year-end.
+An administration official said White House Deputy Chief of Staff Stephen Miller lin 2025 pushed hard on conference calls for ICE to hit aggressive hiring goals before year-end.

 Democrats and some former ICE officials have raised concerns that accelerated recruitment could let unqualified or dangerous candidates into the ranks.